-- 8.1.1 Ensure the whistle is positioned and tied in correctly. - 8.1.2 Expel the air from both chambers by inverting the dust cap on the oral tube. - 8.1.3 Assemble the Operating Mechanism to the inflation chamber to be repeated for each chamber. - 8.1.3.1 For Crewsaver Mk5/UM Mk6 Automatic Operating Mechanisms.
+- 8.1.1 Ensure the whistle is positioned and tied in correctly. - 8.1.2 Expel the air from both chambers by inverting the dust cap on the oral tube.
+Do not use vacuum pumps to deflate jackets. - 8.1.3 Assemble the Operating Mechanism to the inflation chamber to be repeated for each chamber. - 8.1.3.1 For United Moulders Automatic Operating Mechanisms.
 See Fig 8.1. - 8.1.3.1.1 A new retaining clip must be fitted.
 Refer to Section 9 for replacement parts. - 8.1.3.1.2 Fit the gas cylinder to the firing mechanism using the torque wrench (4Nm) and head adaptor from the toolkit.
-The cylinder is gripped in one hand and the head tightened using the torque wrench held in the other hand. - 8.1.3.1.3 Fit the new automatic firing capsule to the operating head, screw hand tight. - 8.1.3.1.4 Locate Operating head onto the Manifold. - 8.1.3.1.5 Tighten the retaining nut onto the body using the Calibrated torque driver provided in the Crewsaver servicing tools.
+The cylinder is gripped in one hand and the head tightened using the torque wrench held in the other hand. - 8.1.3.1.3 Fit the new automatic firing capsule to the operating head, screw hand tight.
+MIRG jackets must be re-assembled with automatic capsules fitted.
+Ensure that the manual capsules are in the pouch attached to the waistbelt. - 8.1.3.1.4 Locate Operating head onto the Manifold. - 8.1.3.1.5 Tighten the retaining nut onto the body using the Calibrated torque driver provided in the Crewsaver servicing tools.
 Note: Retaining nut must be tightened to between 2.5 and 2.7 Nm.